nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Transform Float64\{#transform-float64}

-The transform float transformer can anonymize an existing float64 value or generate a completely random floating point number.
+Anonymizes an existing float64 value or generate a completely random floating point number.

-For example:
-`32.2432`

 The params `randomizationRangeMin` and `randomizationRangeMax` set an upper and lower bound around the value that you want to anonymize relative to the input.
 For example, if the input value is 10, and you set the `randomizationRangeMin` value to 5, then the minimum will be 5.
 And if you set the `randomizationRangeMax` to 5, then the maximum will be 15 ( 10 + 5 = 15).

 **Configurations**

-Depending on your validations, you may want to configure the output float.
-The random float transformer has the following configurations:

 | Name               | Description                                          | Default |
 | ------------------ | ---------------------------------------------------- | ------- |